DavidVorick/CodeCommit/README.md

 The most pressing issue is in the automated prompt / system prompt / LLMInstructions.
-The default behaviors for a lot of coding things like error handling, loggging, and building test suites simply don't scale well within an agentic codebase, and actually usually don't scale well within codebases in general.
+The default behaviors for a lot of coding things like error handling, logging, and building test suites simply don't scale well within an agentic codebase, and actually usually don't scale well within codebases in general.